Finding A Child Therapist

 Have questions on finding a child therapist?

-There are many reasons parents make the choice to reach out to a therapist for your child.
+There are many reasons parents make the choice to reach out to a therapist for their child.

 With over 78% of children diagnosed with depression receiving therapy, the stigma of receiving support can be diminished.
 In addition, a child does not have to have a mental illness or diagnosis to see a therapist.
+Therapists can provide invaluable support to children and adolescents, helping them navigate emotional challenges.
 Therapy can be used as a tool to help a child or adolescent learn emotional control, life skills, communication, and other lessons.

-Below are a few common issues that prompt parents to look for child counseling options:
+Below are a few common issues that prompt parents to look for in a child therapist or consider therapy for their children:

 • A mental health condition